Nox-0/h-companyBackendTest/README.md

-Hello, this is Danila Bublik's Backend Developer Test for Halter NZ
+Hello, this is Danila Bublik's Backend Developer Test for [h-company] NZ

 There are two easy ways to run the app.